nukehub-dev/nukebox/README.md

 ## Disclaimer

-The NuclearKid program is provided for informational purposes only.
+The NukeBox program is provided for informational purposes only.
 The authors and contributors are not responsible for any damages or issues caused by using this script.
 Use it at your own risk.

 ## Contributing